PHILADELPHIA REFLECTIONS

 Weapons System

-The spin-offs from this military research explain the sudden flowering of peaceful products from Silicon Valley, and the suburbs of Houston and Boston.
+The spin-offs from this military research underlie the sudden flowering of peaceful products from Silicon Valley, and the suburbs of Houston and Boston.
 Japan, mandated to avoid military development, was particularly active in developing peaceful spin-offs from new technology.
 Over in the world of the professional American military, the spin-offs were somewhat different.
-Each new technology needed to be carried forward into what was called a weapons system, where whole industries were shaped around the idea of mass-producing the new system, and regiments of young officers planned their future careers as the spear-heads of the new advance in warfare.
+Each new technology needed to be carried forward into what was called a weapons system, where whole industries were shaped around the idea of mass-producing it, and regiments of young officers planned their future careers as the spear-heads of the new advance in warfare.
 And then, as often as not, the weapon system was totally dropped in favor of some newer weapon concept, with new industries to profit from its production and new officers to promote their careers as the leaders.
 It was a great system for the research industry, but it was hard on its supporters and disciples.

 Al Queda